By: Lauri Leadley, CCSH, RPSGT- Clinical Sleep Educator|Sleep Coach

 Numerous studies cite stress as the leading factor for constant exhaustion among millennials.
 This then does beg the question – why are millennials so stressed out?
 Consider the following:

-Poor Lifestyle Habits – Poor eating habits (snacking and dining out are the biggest offenders!), the dependence on stimulants such as caffeine and high sugar foods, and consumption of alcohol and nicotine all impact the natural sleep cycle.
+- Poor Eating Habits – Poor eating habits (snacking and dining out are the biggest offenders!), the dependence on stimulants such as caffeine and high sugar foods, and consumption of alcohol and nicotine all impact the natural sleep cycle.

 - Ensure your bedroom is peaceful and quiet.